aimingeye/Dipole-Simulation/README.md

 # Dipole-Simulation
-#Simulation of oscillating electric dipole in Manim
+## Simulation of oscillating electric dipole in Manim

-#Dipole Sim is imported as Dipole_Sim in DipoleField
+## Dipole Sim is imported as Dipole_Sim in DipoleField

-Dipole Sim is #the code with Field and potential functions used for the simulation in DipoleFIeld
+## Dipole Sim is the code with Field and potential functions used for the simulation in DipoleFIeld.